-Animals Wildlife 9 Things You Don't Know About Sand Dollars By Angela Nelson Writer Boston University Angela Nelson is a Pulitzer Prize-winning digital editor and storyteller who covered a variety of general interest stories on MNN (now part of Treehugger) from 2014-2019. our editorial process Twitter Twitter Angela Nelson Updated January 23, 2020 Some people think sand dollars are white because that's how they look in gift shops.
-But living sand dollars are more purple in color, like this one with a pink barnacle growing on it.
+Animals Wildlife 9 Things You Don't Know About Sand Dollars They're purple, hairy, and too tough for most predators to mess with.
+By Angela Nelson Writer Boston University Angela Nelson is a Pulitzer Prize-winning digital editor and storyteller who covered a variety of general interest stories on MNN (now part of Treehugger) from 2014-2019. our editorial process Twitter Twitter Angela Nelson Updated August 28, 2020 Live sand dollars are purple, like this one with a pink barnacle growing on it.
 Melissa E Dockstader/Shutterstock Share Twitter Pinterest Email Animals Wildlife Pets Animal Rights Endangered Species We've all seen sand dollars wash up on the beach, a pretty white shell with a stunning star shape stamped on one side.
 But what's up with those five oval holes?
 And what are they like in their ocean homes, where humans see them much less often?
 We answer those questions and more with these surprising facts about sand dollars, which can be found in tropical and temperate waters throughout the Northern Hemisphere.
-1. When they're alive, they aren't white The bottom of a sand dollar found on a Costa Rican beach.
-Gerhard H [CC BY-SA 3.0]/Wikimedia Commons You're forgiven if you thought sand dollars are white, as that's often how we see them in gift shops.
-When sand dollars are alive, they're actually a purple color.
-Their fuzzy spines are covered in tiny flexible bristles called cilia which they use to move food along the ocean flood to a central mouth.
-When they die, their skeletons get bleached by the sun, turning them white, and the small spines fade away.
-The familiar star pattern seen clearly on the bleached shell is more hidden when they're alive.
-Here's a video of a live sand dollar: 2.
-Starfish and sea urchins are close relatives The starfish is a relative of the sand dollar, which is pictured here covered in green algae. sailn1 [CC BY 2.0]/Flickr Sand dollars are invertebrates in the class of marine animals known as echinoids, or spiny-skinned creatures.
-Their cousins include the sea lily, the sea cucumber, the starfish and the sea urchin.
-3. They eat with their hair The sand dollar's tiny moveable spines, which encompass the entire shell, are what enables it to eat a diet of crustacean larvae, small copepods and algae.
+1. When They're Alive, They Aren't White This live sand dollar was found on a Costa Rican beach.
+Gerhard H / Wikimedia Commons / CC BY-SA 3.0 You're forgiven if you thought sand dollars are always white, as that's often how we see them on beaches or in gift shops.
+When sand dollars are alive, however, they're a purplish color.
+Their fuzzy spines are covered in tiny flexible bristles called cilia, which they use to move food along to a central mouth.
+When a sand dollar dies, its skeleton (known as a "test") is bleached by the sun, turning it white, and the small spines fade away.
+The familiar star pattern on the shell is more hidden when the animal is alive.
+The name "sand dollar" comes from their resemblance to dollar coins.
+2. Live Sand Dollars Can't Survive for Long Out of Water If you find a live sand dollar, don't take it home with you.
+They can only survive out of the ocean for a few minutes, so the most humane thing to do with a live sand dollar is to place it gently back in the water near where you found it.
+In many places, including Florida, it's illegal to take a live sand dollar away from its habitat.
+3. They're Related to Sea Stars and Sea Urchins Sand dollars, like this one covered with green algae, are close relatives of sea stars. sailn1 / Flickr / CC BY 2.0 Sand dollars are invertebrates in the class of marine animals known as echinoids, or spiny-skinned creatures.
+Their cousins include sea lilies, sea cucumbers, sea stars (commonly known as "starfish"), and sea urchins.
+4. They Eat With Their Hair A sand dollar relies on its tiny moveable spines and cilia to eat.
 "In their sandy seafloor habitat, sand dollars use their fuzzy spines, aided by tiny hairs (cilia), to ferry food particles along their bodies to a central mouth on their bottom side," according to the Monterey Bay Aquarium.
 "They capture plankton with spines and pincers (pedicellariae) on their body surfaces.
 A tiny teepee-shaped cone of spines bunched up on a sand dollar's body marks a spot where captive amphipods or crab larvae are being held for transport to the mouth."
-Their mouth has a jaw with five teeth-like sections to grind up food, which it may do for up to 15 minutes before they swallow.
+A sand dollar's mouth has a jaw with five teeth-like sections to grind up food, which it may do for up to 15 minutes before swallowing.
 It can take two days for food to digest.
-4. They are carnivores Sand dollars eat algae and bits of other animals in the sand. bcampbell65 / Shutterstock When sand dollars are using their spines and cilia to move food particles through the sand for dinner, those morsels can be a mix of various things, reports Thought Co.
-They are usually microscopic bits of algae, but can also be tiny fragments of other animals.
-That's why they are classified as carnivores, according to the World Register of Marine Species.
-5. Their pores propel them See those five holes in this bleached sand dollar?
+5. They Have a Diverse Diet Sand dollars eat algae and bits of other animals in the sand. bcampbell65 / Shutterstock When sand dollars are using their spines and cilia to move food particles through the sand for dinner, those morsels can be a mix of various things.
+They are usually microscopic algae, but a sand dollar's diet can also include copepods, crustacean larvae, and other tiny animals.
+6. Their Pores Propel Them See those five holes in this bleached sand dollar?
 Those are pores, and sand dollars pass water through them to move.
-Mariette Ho-Sam-Sooi / Shutterstock Similar to its relative, the sea urchin, the sand dollar has five sets of pores that are arranged in a pattern like a flower's petal.
-The pores move sea water and gas in and out and allow movement.
+Mariette Ho-Sam-Sooi / Shutterstock Similar to sea urchins, sand dollars have five sets of pores arranged in a pattern like a flower's petals.
+The pores move water and gas in and out and allow movement.
 When the water is still, sand dollars may stand on one end with the other end buried in the sand.
 But when the water gets rough, they lie flat or burrow under the sand to hold their ground.
 Sand dollars have evolved other tricks for staying put, as well.
 Adults can grow heavier skeletons and young sand dollars swallow grains of sand to weigh them down.
-6. Their living spaces are crowded A sea slug maneuvers across a bed of sand dollars.
-More than 600 of them can fit in a square yard.
+7. Their Living Spaces Are Crowded A sea slug maneuvers across a bed of sand dollars.
 KGrif / Shutterstock You thought sharing a bedroom with a sibling as a kid was hard?
 Imagine hundreds of family members packed into your living space.
-That's life for sand dollars — the Monterey Bay Aquarium says as many as 625 can live in one square yard.
-7. They have few predators The eel-like ocean pout is one of the sand dollar's few predators.
-Vejlenser [CC BY-SA 4.0]/Wikimedia Commons Due to the fact that they have a hard skeleton and very few edible parts, few animals bother sand dollars.
-However, a few creatures will take up the challenge for an occasional sand dollar snack, including the ocean pout (an eel-like fish), California sheepheads, starry flounders and large pink sea stars.
-8. You can tell their age by their rings See the darker spots in a circular pattern around the shell?
-Those are growth rings that indicate age. elena moiseeva / Shutterstock Just like counting the rings on a tree stump, you can count the growth rings on the plates of the exoskeleton to see how old a sand dollar is, according to the aquarium.
-They usually live six to 10 years.
-9. How they got their name Here's what the inside of a sand dollar looks like.
-Kinda looks like a ravioli with a bite out of it, no?.
-By His Design/Shutterstock They're not money — you can't use them to buy anything — so why are they called dollars?
-"People thought the skeletal remains (called the test) resembled silver coin currency, which is how the name 'sand dollar' came about," according to the Sanibel Sea School in Florida.
+That's life for sand dollars — as many as 625 can live in one square yard (0.8 square meter), according to the Monterey Bay Aquarium.
+8. They Have Few Predators The eel-like ocean pout is one of the sand dollar's few predators.
+Vejlenser / Wikimedia Commons / CC BY-SA 4.0 Since sand dollars have a hard skeleton and few edible parts, not many animals bother them.
+A few creatures will take up the challenge for an occasional snack, however, including ocean pout (an eel-like fish), California sheepheads, starry flounders, and large pink sea stars.
+9. You Can Tell Their Age By Their Rings See the darker spots in a circular pattern around the shell?
+Those are growth rings that indicate age. elena moiseeva / Shutterstock Similar to counting rings on a tree stump, you can count the growth rings on the plates of a sand dollar's test to see how old the animal is, according to the Monterey Bay Aquarium.
+They usually live for six to 10 years.